BenAXiong/FTIRUI/README.md

 - Social auth secrets (Google/GitHub) if you plan to enable OAuth.
 - `SMOKE_BASE_URL`, `SMOKE_USERNAME`, `SMOKE_PASSWORD` for Playwright runs (local or CI).
 - `WORKSPACE_LEGACY_ENABLED` (default `true` in dev, `false` in prod) to expose the legacy Workspace tab.
 Keep it `false` in production—design/devs can press `Ctrl+Shift+W` (when `WORKSPACE_DEV_SHORTCUT_ENABLED=true`) to toggle a `?dev=true` query param and temporarily reveal the canvas tab.
 The shortcut works on both `/dashboard` and `/workspace`, so you can flip between tabbed vs. standalone layouts without touching settings.
+- `DASHBOARD_V2_ENABLED` (default `true`) gates the new Projects/Folders dashboard.
+Set it to `false` to fall back to the legacy cards while you finish migrations; you can still append `?dev=true` to preview the new explorer without flipping the flag.
-- When the tab is disabled (default), dashboards still open canvases in a new tab at `/workspace?canvas=<ID>` so users can keep navigation/search open while editing.
+- When the workspace tab is disabled (default), dashboards still open canvases in a new tab at `/workspace?canvas=<ID>` so users can keep navigation/search open while editing.
 That page reuses the exact same browser/canvas/toolbar partials; only the wrapper differs, so behaviour stays consistent across routes.

 ## Test suites